lucendio/lecture-devops-infos/content/faq/cloud-and-infrastructure.md

    and run it every 4 hours since a session only lasts so long.

-Follow the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in order to configure the CLI to use the credentials.
+Follow the [official documentation](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in order to configure the CLI so that is uses the credentials.

 [^1]: [Official website](https://aws.amazon.com/training/awsacademy/) of the *AWS Academy*